taliesins/chef-windows_autologin/README.md

 * `password` - Required to enable.
 Default: `nil`.
 * `count` - Number of Automatic Logins.
 Once the limit has been reached the auto logon feature will be disabled.
 Default: `0`.
+* `confidential` - Ensure that sensitive resource data is not logged by the chef-client.
+Default: `true`.

 ## ChefSpec Matchers